-We are still in the early days of understanding Covid-19 and new information and data is coming in every day for us to provide advice – this can be difficult for patients as facts change, and they can get confused.
+We are still in the early days of understanding Covid-19 and new information and data is coming in every day – this can be difficult for patients as facts change, and they can get confused.
 Currently, it does not appear that pregnant women are any more likely to get Covid-19, or if they do catch it, to be seriously unwell.
 Usually, they will get mild flu-like symptoms, although pregnancy may give slightly more aggravated symptoms.
 Obviously, severity increases as you get older, if you’re immune-compromised or have another medical condition.

-Will Covid -19 affect my baby?
+Will Covid-19 affect my baby?

 There is no evidence that it increases the risk of miscarriage and no evidence that it increases the risk of abnormality.
 It may transmit vertically at birth and this is how newborn babies can obtain it.
 This has been documented anecdotally as well as from two small studies.